 Seniors with limited mobility can still enjoy a variety of activities

 But loss of mobility doesn’t mean the end of good times.
-There are many ways to have fun without needing to move around too much.
+There are many ways to have fun, boost mood, and stay engaged in the world without needing to move around too much.

 9 great activities for seniors with limited mobility

 1. Spend time reading

 Reading is a fantastic activity for older adults.
 It’s a fun way to spend time and keep the brain engaged.

 It can also improve memory, reduce stress, improve sleep, and delay cognitive decline.

 Whether your older adult likes reading physical books, magazines, using an e-reader, or listening to audiobooks, they can immerse themselves in a well-told story, look at photographs, or learn about an interesting new topic.

 Organizing a book club among their friends is another way for seniors to enjoy reading and socializing.

 2. Explore a variety of hobbies